nantekool/mhfprojects/README.md

-# mhfprojects
+# MHF Projects and Wiki Stuff
-Project tracking and wiki
+This is a shell github that will be used for handling projects for myself and a wiki to avoid reference stuff being lost over time.